 Co-occurring disorders such as depression, anxiety, or physical conditions and pain are common with SUD and may lead you to consider self-medication for relief.
 As prescription drugs for the treatment of those illnesses might be mind-altering and become relapse triggers, you must tell the attending doctor that you are in recovery, so he can provide non-addictive alternatives, or better yet, ask your doctor for a referral to a mental health practitioner.

-Seeking Help in Recovery
+Seeking help in recovery

 No matter the best-laid relapse prevention plan – preventing and avoiding triggers is like running an endless obstacle course.
 There is always the risk that you might bump into a hurdle, get caught off guard, or slip and fall.
 Remember that this may be humbling, but it does not mean that your recovery failed.
 It is a sign for you to consider attending additional – and perhaps modified – treatment.
 Pick yourself up and go after sobriety with even more intensity, focus and willpower.
 If you are interested in NEOVIVA’s various treatment options focusing on relapse and prevention planning, don’t hesitate to contact us for more information.